SioKCronin/swarmopt/README.md

 # PSO Baselines

-This repo is dedicated to providing high quality implementations of PSO variations in Python, organized by their application.
-I have included a wide variety of algorithms in order to highlight how stochastic process is levarated in optimization, and to enable researchers to compare variations directly on benchmark functions.
+Hhigh quality implementations of PSO variations in Python, organized by application, with tools to compare performance on benchmark functions.

 ## Algorithms
 ### Single Objective